pyedifice/pyedifice/README.md

 ## How it works:
 An Edifice Element encapsulates application state and defines the mapping from the state to UI in the `render` function.
-The state of a Element is divided into **props** and **state**. props are state passed to the Element in the constructor, whereas state is the Element's own internal state.
+The state of a Element is divided into **props** and **state**.
+**props** are **state** passed to the Element in the constructor, whereas **state** is the Element's own internal state.

-Changes to props and state will trigger a rerender of the Element and all its children.
+Changes to **props** and **state** will trigger a rerender of the Element and all its children.
-The old and new Element trees will be compared to one another, and a diffing algorithm will determine which components previously existed and which ones are new (the algorithm behaves similarly to the React diff algorithm).
+The old and new Element trees will be compared to one another, and a diffing algorithm will determine which components previously existed and which ones are new (the algorithm behaves similarly to the React diffing algorithm).
-Elements that previously existed will maintain their state, whereas their props will be updated.
+Elements that previously existed will maintain their **state**, whereas their **props** will be updated.
 Finally, Edifice will try to ensure that the minimal update commands are issued to the UI.
 All this logic is handled by the library, and the Elements need not care about it.

-Currently, Edifice uses Qt under the hood, though it could be adapated to delegate to other imperative GUI frameworks as well.

 ## Development Tools

 Edifice also offers a few tools to aid in development.

 ### Dynamic reload

-One other advantage of declarative code is that it is easier for humans and machines to reason about.
-Edifice takes advantage of this by offering hot reloading of Elements.
-When a file in your application is changed, the loader will reload all components in that file with preserved props (since that state comes from the caller) and reset state.
-Because rendering is abstracted away, it is simple to diff the UI trees and have the Edifice renderer figure out what to do using its normal logic.
+Dyanamic hot-reload is very useful for fine-tuning the presentation styles of Elements deep within your application.

 To run your application with dynamic reload, run: